 HISTORY OF MARTHA'S VINEYARD

 “Wampanoag” means “People of the First Light.”
 Before Bartholomew Gosnold renamed the island Martha’s Vineyard in 1602, it was called Noepe by the Wampanoag, meaning “land amid the waters.”
-Many Wampanoag still live on aboriginal lands on the southwestern end of the Island, a 3,400-acre peninsula called Aquinnah.
+Many Wampanoag still live on ancestral lands located on the southwestern end of the Island on the 3,400-acre peninsula known as Aquinnah.
 At present, there are over 900 members listed on the Tribal rolls.
 Of these, approximately 300 reside on Martha’s Vineyard.